hailelagi/simulacra/README.md

 # simulacra
-A python repository for learning about modelling and simulation.
+A repository for learning about modelling and simulation.

-## Built With

-* Python3.

 ## Dependencies